Non-taxable and GST-free supplies

 Supplies outside the GST system

-The GST rules generally do not apply to supplies made before 1 July 2000.
-Nor, in general, will they apply to gifts, to supplies made by unregistrable persons who are not in business or transactions that have no connection with Australia.
+The GST rules generally did not apply to supplies made before 1 July 2000.
+Nor, in general, do they apply to gifts, to supplies made by unregistered entities, supplies made by business entities that are not registered and are not required to be registered, or transactions that have no connection with Australia.
 For example, sales made at a private garage sale are not caught by the GST.
 The Commonwealth Government itself is not liable to pay GST (sec 177-1).
 Appropriations made between government agencies are also not subject to GST (sec 9-15).

 If a supply is GST-free, this means that no GST is payable on it, but that the supplier is entitled to claim credits for the GST payable on its business inputs that relate to that supply (sec 9-5; 11-15).
 For this reason, it is quite different from a supply which is outside the GST system altogether.